mvdhv/India-district-scraper-and-downloader/readme.md

 This repository contains contributions from multiple researchers:

 ### Scraping Logic & Core Data Extraction (igod_scraper.py)
 Developed by
-*** Ms. Anumeha Saxena ***
+**Ms. Anumeha Saxena**
 Research Associate
 India Gold Policy Centre
 Indian Institute of Management Ahmedabad

 ### Web Application, Automation, Integration, Deployment
 Developed by
-*** Mr. Madhav Singh ***
+**Mr. Madhav Singh**
 Senior Research Associate
-Centre for Legislative Education and Research (CLER) FLAME University
+Centre for Legislative Education and Research (CLER)

-Their combined work enables robust and reproducible scraping of India’s administrative geography from IGOD.
+FLAME University

 ---

 ## License and Rights

-*** All rights reserved. ***
+**All rights reserved.**
 This project is not open-source and redistribution is restricted unless explicit written permission is granted by the contributors and affiliated institutions.
 Use of this codebase, in whole or in part, requires proper attribution to the original developers as noted above.

 ---